 The possibilities are endless.

 Dabbling is healthy cross-training for your brain.
 The more you use your mind and explore your curiosities, the closer you’ll come to reaching your full potential as a human being.

 When you bring these success techniques into your life, you activate the unfocus circuits of your brain—which enhances your creativity.
 This is how you get unstuck, travel outside your comfort zone, and move in the direction of your dreams.

-To discover more life changing secrets inside your unfocused mind, take this quiz created by Dr. Srini Pillay and find out if you're maximizing your full potential or falling into hidden psychological traps that are hindering your creativity and productivity.
+Find out if you’re maximizing your full potential or falling into hidden psychological traps that are hindering your creativity, productivity, and overall success.

 We’d love to hear from you!

 Please leave your comments and/or questions in the space below.

 (EDITOR’S NOTE: The video below is an interview with John Assaraf and Srini Pillay that aired on Facebook Live.
 They explore the reasons why unfocusing is the key to being more productive, what fun activities you can do to unfocus your mind, how to use daydreaming to solve your problems, why “unfocus” makes you more likely to accomplish your goals, and why doodling is important for success and learning.
 Check it out!)